Skip to content

 All STRONGHOLD FLOORS garage floor coatings are:

-Our installers mechanically prepare your garage’s concrete floor coating the same as our commercial and industrial customers.
+Our installers mechanically prepare your garage's concrete floor the same as our commercial and industrial customers.

 Edges and small surfaces are prepared by our extensive array of hand-grinders.
 Best of all, we capture the dust with our special dust collection vacuums.

-After surface grinding, our installers will fill the cracks with the appropriate epoxy or polyurea materials.
+After surface grinding, our installers will fill the cracks with the appropriate epoxy or polyurea repair materials.

-Our installers will apply your garage’s floor coatings using industry standard techniques.
+Our installers will apply your garage's floor coatings using industry standard techniques perfected over our 20 years in business.

-Our floor coating systems utilize industrial grade materials applied at the proper film thicknesses, temperature ranges and environmental conditions.
+Our floor coating systems utilize industrial grade materials applied at the proper film thickness, temperature ranges, and environmental conditions.

 Edge work is completed by hand.

-• Turn your garage into a warm, inviting multi-use room.
+1. Turn your garage into a warm, inviting, multi-use room.

-• Protect your most abused floor from road salt, oil, rust, acidic cleaners, corrosives and grass stains.
+2. Protect your most abused floor from road salt, oil, rust, acidic cleaners, corrosives, and grass stains.

 Frequently Asked Questions about Garage Floor Coatings